Streetsville, Mississauga: 1962 incorporation and 1974 municipal reorganization

 As families moved into the new suburbs, the town's population grew rapidly.
 By January 1962, Streetsville's population reached 5,000, and it was incorporated as a town.
 The first mayor was Frank Dowling.

-In 1968, the creation of the Town of Mississauga amalgamated the villages and hamlets of Cooksville, Dixie, Clarkson, Erindale and Malton.
-Although Streetsville and Port Credit were excluded from this amalgamation, it was evident that the high population growth in the area would result in further amalgamation.

-In 1974 Streetsville and Port Credit were annexed as Mississauga became a city.
+In 1968, the Town of Mississauga was created from Toronto Township absorbing the police village of Malton.
+Although Streetsville and Port Credit were excluded from this amalgamation, they were amalgamated in 1974 when Mississauga became a city.